alastairtree/StepOnThat/readme.md

 A big thank you to these OSS projects who made this possible.

 - Newstonsoft.JSON to read and write JSON
-- Selenium WebDriver to do Browser autmation
+- Selenium WebDriver to do Browser automation
-- Command Line Parser to read ypour inputs
+- Command Line Parser to read your inputs
 - NUnit and Moq to test it all works
 - HttpClient to make API calls